DigitalGlobe/gbdxtools/docs/catalog_search.rst

 Search by Types
 ^^^^^^^^^^^^^^^^^^
 You can search by item type as well.
-The usual type for Digital Globe imagery is "DigitalGlobeAcquisition".
+For a list of types, see: https://gbdxdocs.digitalglobe.com/docs/catalog-v2-course#section-types

+If not specified, searches will default to the type ``Acquisition``.
+This type will cover all imagery except for 1B raw data, which is also catalogued.

+To search specifically for raw data, use the type ``1BProduct``.

+To limit searches to Digital Globe imagery, use ``DigitalGlobeAcquisition``.
+If multiple types are supplied, they will be ANDed together.

-To limit the search to only Landsat imagery:
+For example, to limit the search to only Landsat imagery:

 .. code-block:: python